lmorchard/parsec-patrol/README.md

   JSON (de)serialization of the world

 * Refactor sprites - no more ginormous switch statement, maybe animations?

+* Multiplayer
+    * Kinda have done this before, but [badly](https://github.com/lmorchard/webtrek)
+    * I'm scared sarge

+* Game types
+    * Horde
+        * Endless stream of enemies, fight until dead, high score hooray
+    * Repel the invasion
+        * Super Star Trek style, 8x8 sectors, starbases under attack, defend & clear
+        * Bosses generating raider squads that roam from sector to sector in search of starbases
+    * MOBA
+        * One scene, mothership on one side generating creeps, starbase on other side generating creeps, towers in the middle, hero makes the difference
+    * Deathmatch
+        * See also: multiplayer

 * Ship power stores